ceos-seo/data_cube_ui/README.md

-# CEOS Data Cube UI
+# CEOS Open Data Cube UI

 The CEOS Data Cube UI is a full stack Python web application used to perform analysis on raster datasets using the [Open Data Cube](https://www.opendatacube.org/).
 Using common and widely accepted frameworks and libraries, our UI is a good tool for demonstrating the Open Data Cube's capabilities and some possible applications and architectures.
 The UI's core technologies are:
 * [**Django**](https://www.djangoproject.com/): Web framework, ORM, template processor, entire MVC stack